Table of Contents

 Sister Jean Age

 Jean Dolores Schmidt, born on Aug 21, 1919, is an American religious sister from the Sisters of Charity of the Blessed Virgin Mary.
-She also serves as the chaplain for the Loyola Ramblers men’s basketball team at Loyola University Chicago.
-She is known as Sister Jean.
+As of 2024, her age is 105 years.

 Sister Jean Early Life